"Paul & Rachel Revere Ride Again!"

 After the Revolution, Paul continued his silver and goldsmithing trades and was active in the local masonic lodge throughout his working life.
 He soon opened a foundry in the North End to forge bells and cannons, and later, founded a copper rolling mill in Canton, Massachusetts.

-Rachel now performs with her husband, noted Patriot Paul Revere, in the program "Paul & Rachel Revere Ride Again!" as the couple discuss events, both domestic and political, on the eve of their 30th wedding anniversary.
+Rachel has performed with her husband, noted Patriot Paul Revere, in the program "Paul & Rachel Revere Ride Again!" as the couple discuss events, both domestic and political, on the eve of their 30th wedding anniversary.

 "Paul & Rachel Revere Ride Again!"
 Selected Performace Sites: